insight-creative/milksource.com/content/contact/_index.md

 intro:
   enabled: true
   heading: Employment Opportunities
-  body: >-
-    Questions regarding career opportunities can be directed via email to rknorr@milksource.net or by phone at <a
-    href="tel:920-759-4650">920-759-4650</a>.
-Milk Source is a growing
-    multi-site farming enterprise that strives to provide a safe work environment for our employees.
+  body: Questions regarding career opportunities can be directed via email to mshr@milksource.net.
+Milk Source is a growing multi-site farming enterprise that strives to provide a safe work environment for our employees.
 Visit our careers page for additional information.
   image:
     enabled: true
     image_url: /uploads/heifer-source-pile-2.jpg